RayaneKimo/Scrapper-Prices/README.md

 - Chrome WebDriver (Downloaded and placed at "C:/Users/asus/Desktop/chromedriver.exe")

 ## Web Scraping
-The web scraping code in this repository retrieves laptop product information from the website 'www.rueducommerce.fr'.
+The web scraping code in this repository retrieves laptop product informations.
 The `get_products_from_page` function is responsible for scraping data from a given URL and category.
 The function retrieves product names, links, promotional and original prices, and descriptions.
 The data is then stored in a list of dictionaries named 'products'.

 ## Fetching All Products
 The `get_all_products` function reads the URLs and corresponding categories from a file named 'urls.txt'.
 It then iterates through each URL, fetching the respective products using the web scraping function.
 The function allows for a specific waiting time and a number of retries in case of timeouts.